Passer au contenu principal

 Depending on the type of incoming waste, the type of outlets considered and the investment capacities, the facilities for sorting post-consumer waste or construction waste may display more or less complex variations, comprising all or only some of the steps presented above.
 The AKTID team will present the various possible options to you and provide the guidance you need to define the solution best suited to your project.

-An Aktid sorting facility for post- consumer or construction waste brings you:
+An Aktid sorting facility for C&I or C&D waste brings you:

 Close- up on : vibratory screens for heavy waste